Optical Comparators

 It may be presumed that optical comparators and machine vision systems are the same type of machine and perform the same function, which is partly true.
 Both systems inspect parts using a form of vision system to determine the accuracy and quality of a part.
 An optical comparator and machine vision system capture an image of a component and compare it to a representation of the component.

-Other image processing and analysis techniques are:
+Additional techniques for image processing and analysis include:

 Positioning is the process of comparing the location and orientation of the part to a specified spatial tolerance.
 The location and orientation of the part in 2D or 3D space are communicated to a robot or a machine element for it to align or place the target in its proper position or orientation.
 Machine vision positioning systems offer more accuracy and speed than manual inspection, alignment, and positioning.
 Practical positioning applications include robotic pick-up and placement of parts on and off the conveyor belt, positioning of glass substrates, checking of barcode and label alignment, checking of IC placement in PCB, and arrangement of parts packed in a pallet.